Choose a start date

 The Immigration and Asylum Law short course is taught over 10 weekly classes at City's central London location.

-Tutored by industry experts, the programme combines expert knowledge with the flexibility of allowing you to continue working whilst developing new skills and abilities.
+It is an area of huge current interest within the media and relevant to all workplaces.
+Tutored by industry experts, the programme is based on expert knowledge and gives the flexibility of allowing you to continue working whilst developing new skills and abilities.

 Good written and spoken English.